“The health of the eye seems to demand a horizon. We are never tired, so long as we can see far enough.”

 ~Ralph Waldo Emerson

 Living in the city, weeks can go by without sight of the horizon.
-No panoramic views, a lack of vastness in which to feel reassuringly small.
+No panoramic views.
+A lack of vastness in which to feel inconsequentially small.

-I knew, early on, that the Earth was round.
-My primary school classes were interrupted by Apollo launches and splash downs.
-I also knew that, once upon a time, people believed the world was flat and ships could sail off the edge and fall into a pit of dragons.
+Even then, I knew the Earth was round.
+Apollo launches and splash downs interrupted my grammar school classes.
+I also knew people once believed the world was flat and ships could sail off the edge into a pit of dragons.

 Though the dragons also seemed plausible to my young self, the horizon never felt dangerous.
-It felt, instead, like a place to try to get to, an obvious destination.
-When I went out in a neighbor’s lobster boat, buckled up in my orange life-preserver, we never got closer.
+It felt, instead, like a place to try to get to, a desireable destination.
+When I went out in a neighbor’s lobster boat, buckled up in my orange life-preserver, we bounced on the waves for miles but never got closer.

-On the rare mornings I’ve been on the beach before sunrise, the sun showed itself first as a brightening, then as a red-orange blob floating up from below.
+When I’ve walked my childhood beach before sunrise, the sun showed itself first as a brightening, then as a red-orange blob floating up from below.
 When the orb clears the horizon, it always seems like it should make a popping sound, having freed itself from below.

-Standing on the same beach, a boy once told me the horizon was fourteen miles away.
+Standing on the beach, a boy once told me the horizon was fourteen miles away.
 He was wrong.
-It’s about three miles away, a distance easily walked, though constantly receding.
+It’s about three, a distance easily walked, though constantly receding.

-My eyes are tired, Emerson.
-Done with the unexpansive city.
+My eyes are tired of concrete and confines, Emerson.
+Enough of the unexpansive city.
 Let’s venture out to the edge.
 Nothing (or a dragon) will revive us.